-The Salesforce Sharing and Visibility Designer certification is a credential developed for Salesforce professionals who have experience in designing Sharing and Visibility solutions on the Salesforce platform and are looking to verify their expertise.
+The Salesforce Sharing and Visibility Architect Certification is a credential developed for Salesforce professionals who have experience in designing Sharing and Visibility solutions on the Salesforce platform and are looking to verify their expertise.
 Working experience of the product is important for this certification in particular as it’s designed specifically for professionals who can architect a solution for a particular customer scenario.

-This information will assist you if you’re interested in becoming certified as a Sharing and Visibility Designer and includes an overview of the core topics in the exam.
+This information will assist you if you’re interested in becoming certified as a Sharing and Visibility Architect and includes an overview of the core topics in the exam.

-In the Sharing and Visibility Designer exam, there are 3 topics covered.
-Declarative Sharing is the area with the highest weighting at 67%.
+In the Sharing and Visibility Architect exam, there are 3 topics covered.
+Declarative Sharing is the area with the highest weighting at 76%.
 As it is weighted highest, this is an area that you must focus on to do well in the exam.

-The following are the core topic areas of the Salesforce Sharing and Visibility Designer certification and what you’re expected to know:
+The following are the core topic areas of the Salesforce Sharing and Visibility Architect certification and what you’re expected to know:

 The declarative sharing topic has 9 objectives and is the largest section of the exam.